mbilalkhan704/PneumoScan-AI/README.md

 ## 📄 License

-This project is for educational use.
-Contact the authors before reuse in commercial applications.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it with proper attribution.